second-state/WasmEdge-image/README.md

 (docker)$ cmake -DSSVM_CORE_PATH=<path/to/ssvm/source> -DCMAKE_BUILD_TYPE=Release .. && make
 ```

+The shared library `build/lib/libssvm-image_c.so` is the C API to create `ssvm-image` import object.
+The header `build/include/ssvm-image.h` is the header of the shared library.
-The executable `build/tools/ssvmc-tensorflow` is the AOT compiler for WASM files.
+The static library `build/lib/libssvmHostModuleSSVMImage.a` is for executables linking in CMake.

 # How to build `libjpeg` and `libpng` on the legacy operating system - CentOS 5.11